Topped with a sweet and savory rosemary cashew cream and a lemony broccoli salad, these twice baked sweet potatoes are totally irresistible.

 If you’ve never made twice baked sweet potatoes before, they’re not tricky, but they do take some time to prepare.
 They’re “twice-baked” because the first step is always baking the sweet potatoes.
 Then, you slice them open, scoop out some of the flesh, stuff them with fillings, and bake them again!
 In this recipe, this process goes something like this:

-- Bake the sweet potatoes until tender, about 45 minutes.
+- Bake the sweet potatoes until they’re tender, about 45 minutes.

-- Slice them in half, and scoop out a tablespoon of the flesh from each half to make room for the filling.
+- When they’re cool enough to handle, slice them in half, and scoop out a tablespoon of the flesh from each half to make room for the filling.

-- Blend the scooped flesh with cashews, rosemary, lemon, garlic, and water to make the luscious cashew cream.
+- Blend the potato flesh with cashews, rosemary, lemon, garlic, and water to make the luscious cashew cream.

-- You’re ready for your second bake!
-Layer each sweet potato half with the cashew sauce, broccoli filling, and grated cheddar cheese.
-(I also added some hemp seeds to mine for crunch.)
+- Next, it’s time for your second bake.
+Layer the sweet potato shells with the cashew sauce, broccoli filling, and other toppings.

-- Bake until the cheese is melted, and serve with extra sauce on the side!
+- Finally, bake until the cheese is melted, and serve with extra sauce on the side!

-We also love them as a main course on regular fall and winter nights.
-They’re excellent paired with a hearty salad.
+Special occasions aside, these twice baked sweet potatoes make a great everyday main course.
+They’re excellent paired with a hearty salad or soup.
 Try serving them with any of these recipes:

 - Farmhouse Farro Salad